stephen-czetty/xen-auto-usb/README.md

 ### Still TODO for 1.0 ###

+* Race condition in startup, especially after a reboot
+  * The controller can be created before configured PCI devices, possibly causing a statically configured PCI slot to be used.
 * Expand setup.py to do a full installation
   * Including a build of the wrapper, setting up setuid bit, symlinks, etc.